Strání: Economy

-In 1794, the Liechtensteins, thanks to beech forests, high-quality glass sand and the close proximity of an important trade route to Hungary, chose Strání as the location of a glass works.
+In 1794, the Liechtensteins chose Strání as the location of a glass works thanks to the beech forests, high-quality glass sand and the close proximity of an important trade route to Hungary.
 Glass production began in the summer of 1795.
 In 1897, Květná was only the second glass factory in Europe to introduce etched glass production.
 It was one of the longest-running glassworks in the country and the oldest in Europe.
 At the end of 2023, the operator was forced to stop production and lay off most of the employees due to the increase in energy prices and reduced competitiveness.
 Operations may be resumed under certain circumstances.

 Transport

-On the Czech-Slovak border is the road border crossing Strání / Moravské Lieskové.
+On the Czech–Slovak border is the road border crossing Strání / Moravské Lieskové.
 The I/54 road connects Brno with this border crossing and then continues to Nové Mesto nad Váhom.

 Education

 There are two kindergartens and a primary school in the municipality.
 There is also one primary art school.